Popular Philippines liveaboards Explore all liveaboards

 - Take your pick from Mactan's coral gardens, wrecks, walls, and caverns.

 Best Time to Travel

 Philippines diving season is all year round, but there are distinct seasons that affect dive conditions, such as during typhoons in the months of September to December.
 The dry season from March to June is usually when the water is warmest and the visibility best, making it the best time to dive in the Philippines.
 Water temperature in the Philippines during dives vary at around 23-30 C / 73-86 F depending on the season.
-Visibility ranges from around 5-45 metres/16-148 feet, but carries strong seasonal and local variability.
-Certain marine wildlife also appear during particular months such as the whale shark, which appears around March to May, and premier dive spots such as Tubbataha Reef are best dived during the seasons of March to June, when visibility is best.
+Visibility ranges from around 5-45 metres/16-148 feet but carries strong seasonal and local variability.
+Certain marine wildlife also appears during particular months such as the whale shark, which appears around March to May, and premier dive spots such as Tubbataha Reef are best dived during the seasons of March to June when visibility is best.

 Ports of departure and how to get there

 The departure location for most Visayas liveaboards (including Malapascua) is Cebu City, booming metropolis and regional capital.
 From the port of Cebu City, liveaboards set off for Apo Island, Moalboal, Siquijor, Bohol, Camiguin, Leyte, and of course, Malapascua.
 Select Visayas itineraries also use Malapascua, Moalboal, Dumaguete, or (rarely) Puerto Princesa as a departure/arrival port (see Visayas section above).
 Visitors with extra time in Cebu City can either enjoy some creature comforts (though traffic is bad), or make use of the plentiful ferries and land transport options that take you to other islands, or into Cebu's forested interior of jungles and waterfalls.
 Divers in Cebu City have the reefs of Mactan Island right at their fingertips, where entry-level divers are welcome.